Resetting or Restoring Cisco IP Phones

 - Explanation: Deletes the CTL file from the phone and restarts the phone.

-Performing these steps will reboot and force the IP phone to pull new configuration from CUCM.
+Performing these steps will reboot and force the IP phone to pull a new configuration from CUCM.

 The last thing we should resort to is to perform a factory reset.
 Sometimes this is necessary when some setting just won’t change or when dealing with out of date or buggy firmware.
 When performing a factory reset the following information is erased and reset to its default values.